 Lumbriculus variegatus, or the California Blackworm, is a species of aquatic worm found in shallow ponds, lakes and marshes and has been used extensively as an ecological indicator species.
 At SWIRL, we are pioneering the use of L. variegatus as a laboratory-reared organism for pharmacology research and education.

-In 2021, we published our proof-of-concept study using L. variegatus and integrated this organism into our teaching at Swansea University Medical School.
+In 2021, we published our proof-of-concept study using L. variegatus and integrated this organism into our teaching at Swansea University Medical School for our follow-up paper in 2023.

 Proudly funded by: